The Right Steam Does The Right Thing

 Superheated Steam - Too Hot to Condense

 Another possible problem can occur when steam becomes too hot, compared to the steam table.
 This is called superheated steam.
 This can occur when the speed in the steam lines is too high or just after a pressure reducing valve when the steam is not in a balanced situation, yet.
 An autoclave fed with superheated steam will function like a dry heat sterilizer, in which the killing of micro-organisms is less efficient than the optimal saturated steam required for sterilization.
 The dry heat sterilization process takes much longer even at higher temperatures than steam sterilization.
-For dry heat sterilization at a temperature of 180°C an exposure time of 30 minutes is needed.
+For dry heat sterilization at a temperature of 180°C and exposure time of 30 minutes is needed.

 I hope this will help you to understand the nature of steam and the critical role it plays in the sterilization process.
 Generating the ideal conditions for saturated steam will positively impact the sterilization results.
 Wet steam or superheated steam are problematic.
 If the steam supply is within the specified pressure and temperature range and saturated, then the sterilizer is able to succeed in its mission.

-After these series of posts it is quite clear to understand why steam is the most common method of sterilization.
+After these series of posts, it is quite clear to understand why steam is the most common method of sterilization.

 Steam’s main advantages are: